List of World Heritage Sites in Zambia

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
 Natural features (consisting of physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation or natural beauty, are defined as natural heritage.
 Zambia accepted the convention on June 4, 1984, making its historical sites eligible for inclusion on the list.
-As of 2025, there is only one World Heritage Site in Zambia, Mosi-oa-Tunya / Victoria Falls, which it's shared with Zimbabwe.
+As of 2025, there is only one World Heritage Site in Zambia, Mosi-oa-Tunya / Victoria Falls, which is shared with Zimbabwe.
 Zambia has served on the World Heritage Committee once, from 2021 to 2025.

 World Heritage Sites

 UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
 Criteria i through vi are cultural, and vii through x are natural.